-Holiday Grades Explained
+Walking Grades Explained

-If you are unsure about the grade we are only too glad to chat and help you make the right choice.
-No matter what grade of trip you choose we recommended a little active preparation before your holiday as this goes a long way in helping you enjoy your adventure.
+We have designed our trip grades to help you make the right choice in deciding which of our adventure holidays is best suited for you.
+If you are unsure about the holiday grade, we are only too glad to chat and help you make the right choice.
+No matter what grade you choose, we always recommended a little active preparation before your holiday as this goes a long way in helping you enjoy your adventure.

 Mountain walks with 450-900 meters (1,500-3,000ft) of ascent, sometimes mixed with longer low level walks of up to 24km (15 miles).
 We will walk for 6-7 hours at a steady pace but with plenty of stops.
 There are often stretches of pathless and rough ground.
-Intermediate trips require good fitness and previous hill walking experience is an advantage.
+Intermediate trips require good fitness and previous hill-walking experience is an advantage.

 The focus is on mountain walks with ascents regularly between 700-1000 meters (2,300-3,000ft).
 Walks will range between 7-8 hours at a steady pace but with plenty of stops.
 There will be long periods with no paths and rough, steep ground.
 Intermediate+ trips require good fitness and previous hill-walking experience is a significant advantage.